swarm-game/swarm/ROADMAP.md

 - Language
     - Small
+        - Bug: let forever = \c:cmd(). c; forever c in forever move says "unbound variable forever".
+The problem is that we actually can't infer the type of actually recursive lets!
+          Just need a better error message, require type annotation for recursive let.

         - Add colors
             - New type of colors and color constants
             - Command to let a robot change its color